Extended Active Military Leave

 - Attach a copy of your active duty orders to the request.

 - Submit the completed, signed Extended Leave of Absence form to your supervisor or departmental payroll representative for processing.
 Completion of this form serves as your "notice" that you are entering active duty service and preserves your rights under Uniformed Services Employment and Reemployment Rights Act (USERRA).

 - As long as you are on paid status (e.g., vacation time), deductions will be taken from your paycheck.

-- Upon non-pay status, you may continue health benefits for 6 months by paying both the employer and employee cost of any such benefits.
+- Upon entering non-pay status, you may continue health benefits by making arrangements with the Division of Human Resources to pay the employee cost of any such benefits.